hendurhance/salvo-crud/README.md

-# Salvo Agency Technical Test | [Live Demo](#)
+# Salvo Agency Technical Test | [Live Demo](https://salvo-crud-f51bcc1d80d2.herokuapp.com/)
 ## Introduction
 This is a technical test for Salvo Agency.
 The test is to create a simple web application that implements multi-tenancy level of authorization.
 The application is a simple CRUD application that allows users to create, read, update and delete a list of post.
 The application is built using the Laravel with Breeze scaffolding.
-The application is deployed on Heroku and can be accessed at [#](#).
+The application is deployed on Heroku and can be accessed at [Heroku](https://salvo-crud-f51bcc1d80d2.herokuapp.com/).

 ## Demo Account
 The application has a demo account that can be used to test the application.